Learning to Lighten your Load

 With a much reduced need to hand your belongings over to the care of others, you are less likely to lose them to theft, damage, or misrouting.
 Similarly, you foil those who would enlist your unsuspecting aid as a conveyor of contraband goods.
 Attaining peace of mind is rarely this easy!

 You can laugh at checked baggage fees.
 You don't have to pay porters and others to carry and store stuff for you.
-You are more able to take public transportation (like flight crews and airport personnel do from airports), rather than limos, shuttles, and (often scam-prone) taxis.
+You are more able to take public transportation (just like flight crews and airport personnel do from airports), rather than limos, shuttles, and (often scam-prone) taxis.
 You can even walk.
 All of which also bring you into more intimate (hence rewarding) contact with the people and places that you have come to visit.

 Less stuff means greater mobility, thus more options.
 With no checked or awkward-to-manage luggage to limit your travel alternatives, you can better cope with delayed transportation & missed connections, and exploit unexpected opportunities.
 You can switch to earlier flights when space is available, and use alternate transport (trains, rental cars, etc.) when it isn't.
 You needn't arrive at airports as early (no luggage check-in), and will be among the first to leave, while the hordes wait for baggage carousels and customs inspection queues.
 You can board trains, trams, and coaches with alacrity.
 You won't feel compelled to take the first hotel room offered, but can comfortably walk down the street should the ambience be unsuitable or the price unreasonable.
 You can sell your airplane seat (by volunteering to be "bumped") on full flights.
 You can travel as an air courier.
 You can be more spontaneous.